This chapter will introduce the build step of Pages deployment and how it works.

 Output Directory

 The output directory is the path for storing build artifacts (such as HTML files and static resources).
 This directory is relative to the root directory and defaults to root ( / ).
-You can query the corresponding output directory for different frameworks through the Framework Guide.
+You can query the output directory for different frameworks through the Construction Guide.

 Pages automatically configures the build command based on the selected framework, such as npm run build.
 The build command runs in the Bash shell.
 You can also add Bash-compatible syntax.

 Pages automatically detects the installation command during build and installs dependencies from package.json.
-Defaults to npm install.
+The default is npm install.

 Package Manager